mcastling/mcastling.github.io/NUItutorials/hello-world.md

 Hence we can incorporate the required initialization behaviour in our application.

 Note: `base.OnCreate` is necessary to invoke the 'created' event.

-### Closing the application - OnTerminate()

-`OnTerminate` closes the application.

-`OnTerminate` is invoked by selection of the window close button.

-Note: `base.OnTerminate` is necessary to invoke the 'deleted' event.

 ### The Initialization method - Initialize()